tshepang/blog/content/my current desktop setup.md

 environment.
 I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker), but none lasted very long.
-But I think this time I will actually abandon GNOME permanently, after nearly a decade of use.
+But I think this time I will actually abandon GNOME permanently (after nearly a decade of use).

 I been playing with [dwm] for the past several weeks, and the experience has convinced me to stay.
 I am attracted to the philosophy of